google/prettytensor/docs/Bookkeeper.md

 Calculates the exponential moving average.

+TODO(): check if this implementation of moving average can now be replaced by tensorflows implementation.

 Adds a variable to keep track of the exponential moving average and adds an update operation to the bookkeeper.
 The name of the variable is '%s_average' % name prefixed with the current variable scope.